TeYuanLiu/teyuanliu.github.io/content/blog/system-design.md

 Unless the non-functional requirements demand a system that supports millions or even billions of concurrent users and requests upfront, we want to start with a minimal design.

-Forget about microservices, load-balancing, auto-scaling, message queue, async-processing, distributed storage, or big data.
+Forget about microservices, load-balancing, auto-scaling, message queue, distributed storage, or big data.
 We simply don't need them.

+Asynchronous processing architecture with task manager and task workers may still be useful though.

 When deciding whether we should add a specific component to our system, keep asking ourselves: will anything break if we don't add this component?
 If nothing actually breaks, that component is something we don't need to include in our system.

-This practice minimizes the system complexity and thus the operational cost.
+This practice minimizes the system complexity and thus the operational cost of fighting against hidden abstractions.
+The smaller the tech stack, the better.

+I always admire the beauty of simplicity.

 ### Minimal design